percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

 - Each `mongod` learns about its replset/shard's `mongot` through operator-managed `setParameter` lines in the generated `mongod.conf`, on top of any user `configuration` (operator-managed lines override user values for the keys it owns).
+The endpoint pins pod-0 of the headless StatefulSet (`<sts>-0.<svc>.<ns>.<dnsSuffix>:27028`) — single-replica today, and forward-compatible with the future `size > 1` L7 LB path (§5.4).
-- `mongos` learns about the search-index catalog (per-shard `searchIndexManagementHostAndPort`) through equivalent operator-managed entries in `mongos.conf`.
+- `mongos` learns about the search-index catalog through equivalent operator-managed entries in `mongos.conf`.
+The `searchIndexManagementHostAndPort` parameter is rendered as a YAML map keyed by shard name (`<shardName>: <searchHost>:27028`), with `useGrpcForSearch: true` set cluster-wide.
+The ConfigSvr replset is excluded.
 - `mongot` opens a permanent change-stream connection to a `mongod` in its replset/shard, authenticating with the keyfile as the `searchCoordinator` user.
 When the cluster has TLS enabled, `mongot` verifies `mongod`'s certificate against the cluster CA and presents its own certificate to `mongod`.
 - Each `<cluster>-<rs>-search` / `<cluster>-<shardName>-search`
-  Service serves a single `mongot` pod on port 27027.
+  headless Service serves a single `mongot` pod and publishes not-ready addresses (so gRPC clients can resolve the pod IP during the catch-up window after a restart).
+It exposes the gRPC port (27028) and the metrics port (9946).
 - Index lifecycle commands (`createSearchIndex`, …) issued through `mongos` (sharded) or `mongod` (replset) are forwarded to the matching `mongot`. `mongos` automatically scatter-gathers